luc4leone/librarySystem/README.md

-## watch and code challenge 4: creating libraries out of order
+## watchandcode.com challenge 4: creating libraries out of order

 In the previous challenge, you wrote a librarySystem function that could handle dependencies.
 It worked like this: